psobusiak/applover-pgf/paths/core/android.md

               - "Retrofit/Apollo for networking"
               - "Moshi/GSON for JSON-parsing"
               - "Glide for image caching"
-              - "Is familiar with basic DataBinding use-cases and implementations"
+              - "is familiar with basic DataBinding use-cases and implementations"
           - criteria: "Knows how to integrate commonly used tools"
             examples:
-              - "Integrates arbitrary 3rd party libraries / APIs when provided documentation"
+              - "integrates arbitrary 3rd party libraries / APIs when provided documentation"
-              - "Has experience with any Firebase Services"
+              - "has experience with any Firebase Services"
           - criteria: "Handles common non-trivial implementation use-cases"
             examples:
-              - "Knows the uses of Snackbars and Dialogs, communicates them to the designers and implements them correctly"
+              - "knows the uses of Snackbars and Dialogs, communicates them to the designers and implements them correctly"
-              - "Implements basic push notification handling"
+              - "implements basic push notification handling"
-              - "Knows how to properly use resource files for plurals, string arrays, spannables, etc., including alternative configurations"
+              - "knows how to properly use resource files for plurals, string arrays, spannables, etc., including alternative configurations"
-              - "Implements complex animations (including Lottie) and transitions with shared views"
+              - "implements complex animations (including Lottie) and transitions with shared views"
-              - "Handles real-time permissions properly"
+              - "handles real-time permissions properly"
-              - "Is familiar with reactive programming (Rx / coroutines)"
+              - "is familiar with reactive programming (Rx / coroutines)"
-              - "Builds simple custom views or included layouts when deemed necessary"
+              - "builds simple custom views or included layouts when deemed necessary"
           - criteria: "Uses a set of tools to improve Android workflow"
             examples:
-              - "Uses Android Studio debugger to track down bugs effectively"
+              - "uses Android Studio debugger to track down bugs effectively"
-              - "Understands the structure of Gradle build files and knows how to modify their basic parts"
+              - "understands the structure of Gradle build files and knows how to modify their basic parts"
-              - "Understands the importance of ADB in developing Android applications"
+              - "understands the importance of ADB in developing Android applications"
       - level: 3
         criteria:
           - "Puts emphasis on security of data storage/transmission"